NeuroWhAI/hono-mem-cache/README.md

 ### Custom Response Validation

 You can control whether a response should be cached by providing a custom `validate` function.
-This function receives the request context and should return `true` to cache the response or `false` to skip caching.
+This function receives the response context and should return `true` to cache the response or `false` to skip caching.

 ```ts
 import { Hono } from 'hono'